FHomewood/MachineLearning_Brighton-A-memorable-city/README.md

 cluster is then moved to the mean location of the data contained within the cluster.
 This process is iterated until the centres converge to the optimum location in feature space.
-The MLP classifier used here has it’s prediction power rooted in linear algebra where each layer acts as a matrix transformation on the layer before it, this reduces a trained MLP model down to a specific linear equation, making it
+The MLP classifier used here has itâ€™s prediction power rooted in linear algebra where each layer acts as a matrix transformation on the layer before it, this reduces a trained MLP model down to a specific linear equation, making it